Men’s Skin Pigmentation Treatment: A Guide for Patients

 Skin pigmentation affects men differently than women due to thicker skin, higher melanin density, and distinct hormonal patterns.
 Male skin produces more sebum and has larger pores, which influences how pigmentation develops and responds to treatment.

-Men often develop pigmentation from sun damage during outdoor activities, sports, or work exposure.
+Men often develop pigmentation due to sun exposure during outdoor activities, sports, or occupational work.
 Unlike women who may seek treatment for melasma from hormonal changes, men typically present with solar lentigines, post-inflammatory hyperpigmentation from acne or injuries, and age spots.
 The treatment approach must account for men’s skin characteristics and lifestyle factors.

 Types of Pigmentation in Men